 As a result, it is crucial that you carefully read the applicable product terms and conditions and conduct your own research to comprehend the investment risks involved fully and what APY means in that particular situation.

 The annual percentage rate, or APR, is the cost of earning or borrowing money.
 Compounding is taken into account by APY but not by APR.
 The gap between APR and APY widens as interest compounds more frequently.
 The APY is typically promoted by investment firms, whereas lenders promote the APR.

 The majority of cryptocurrency interest earned is a fluctuating interest rate determined by supply and demand.
 Most larger coins have a reasonably steady APR, even though the rate changes.
 For instance, bitcoin’s normal interest rate range is between 4% and 8%.

 Although cryptocurrency savings accounts provide better rates than conventional ones, they are less secure because they lack FDIC insurance.

-There is a lot of confusion regarding the difference between APR and APY in cryptocurrency.
+There is a lot of confusion regarding the difference of APR and APY in cryptocurrency.
 APR stands for Annual Percentage Rate and is the yearly interest rate charged on loan.
 APY stands for Annual Percentage Yield and is the total return on an investment over some time.
 Both are important to understand when making decisions about investing in cryptocurrencies.